ChrGri/DIY_ELECTRIC_CABLE_MACHINE/README.md

 This project is a Do-It-Yourself (DIY) approach to modern smart gyms.
 Instead of using a traditional weight stack, this machine uses a powerful closed-loop servo motor (StepperOnline A6) controlled by an ESP32 to provide resistance.
 This allows for digitally adjustable weight, smooth operation, and the potential for advanced features like eccentric-only training, custom resistance curves, and workout tracking.

 The core of the build relies on accessible components: the powerful ESP32, a reliable industrial servo, a standard gym cable/handle, and custom 3D-printed parts for the spool and mounting.
+The ESP32 S3 was selected, since it has onboard WiFi and Bluetooth functionality and sufficient compute to allow web based control.

 ## ✨ Key Features